OpenBuddy/GrandSage/README.md

 ## System Architecture

 The system is currently divided into three parts: 1.
 Broker, 2.
-Transformers Node, and 3.
+Python Node, and 3.
 Llama.cpp Node.
-The broker is the module that directly handles user requests and manages all nodes, corresponding to this repo.

-1. The broker is written in Golang.
+1. The broker is written in node.js.
 It handles user requests, selects and sends them to an inference node, and streams the responses from the inference node.
-2. The Transformers Node is written in Python and uses the transformers library to support as many models as possible.
+2. The Python Node is written in Python and uses the transformers library to support as many models as possible.
 3. Based on a highly optimized C++ library, the Llama.cpp Node is dedicated to implementing slower, less accurate inference capabilities on low-cost hardware.
 4. The broker and node communicate via WebSocket, based on a dedicated protocol definition.
 Please refer to docs/ws-protocol.md for more details.